You’ve likely heard that CBD products can be great for anxiety. But which type of CBD is the best? Should you use full-spectrum or broad-spectrum CBD?

 I experienced anxiety after taking an 80 mg dose of full-spectrum CBD from one specific brand.
 If I had to estimate, it had about 3-4 mg of THC.

 That’s why I lowered my full-spectrum CBD dosage to no more than 60 mg and also tried a bunch of different brands.
-I haven’t had any issues since and regularly take full-spectrum CBD to help with anxiety, sleep, and overall health.
+I haven’t had any issues since and regularly take full-spectrum CBD products.

 If you’re taking CBD for anxiety, full-spectrum products will usually be the best option.
 For most people, the small amount of THC present in a full-spectrum product isn’t enough to cause anxiety or other unwanted effects.